Universal approach to sending-or-not-sending twin field quantum key distribution: Numerical Simulation

 Moreover, we show the numerical results with fixed intensity $\mu_x=0.2$ through different protocols in Fig.~\ref{fig:fixmux} and Table~\ref{tab:fixmux}.
 Decoy pulses with such large intensity is easier to prepare in real-life experiments, compared with the optimal intensity less than 0.1 used in previous protocols.
 In this case, the key rate of the option $[x,y,z]$ is always higher than that of $[y,z]$.
 Thus, we choose the option $[x,y,z]$ in this simulation.
 When fixing $\mu_x=0.2$, our improved protocol works much better than the prior one.

 In Fig.~\ref{fig:pro}, we show the optimal probabilities versus transmission distance.
 When the distance goes large, the optimal probability for intensity $\mu_z$ goes to 0, and our protocol becomes 3-intensity protocol automatically.
-But this 3-intensity protocol is different from the existing 3-intensity protocol: in this protocol, we shall use the sending of both no-zero intensities ($\mu_x$ and $\mu_y$) of pulses for code bits, while the prior 3-intensity protocol only uses the sending of one intensity ($\mu_y$) for code bits.
+But this 3-intensity protocol is different from the existing 3-intensity protocol~\cite{yu2019sending,liu2021field}: in this protocol, we shall use the sending of both no-zero intensities ($\mu_x$ and $\mu_y$) of pulses for code bits, while the prior 3-intensity protocol only uses the sending of one intensity ($\mu_y$) for code bits and we use all time windows instead of reserving some time windows for test.
 With higher probabilities for intensities $\mu_x$ and $\mu_y$, the effect of the statistical fluctuation is still small even when the total number is small and the communication distance is long.
 At the same time, the heralded events from sources of intensities $\mu_x$ and $\mu_y$ can used for key distillation.
 This helps our protocol work well in practical scenarios with few pulses and long distances.